CMU-Perceptual-Computing-Lab/openpose/doc/demo_quick_start.md

 #### Additional Model with Maximum Accuracy
-Disclaimer: It is more accurate but also slower and requires more GPU memory.
+Disclaimer: It is more accurate but also slower, requires more GPU memory, and must use the Nvidia GPU version.

 Our paper accuracy numbers do not match the default model numbers.
 We released our best model at the time but found better ones later.